apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 this impacts throughput is needed.
 Observing the worker debug logs, all of them seemed to complete notification scans, quickly finding new work.

-Fluo took a descriptive approach to using scan hints, where it described what type of scan was running to Accumulo.
+Fluo took a descriptive approach to using scan hints, where it described to Accumulo type of scan was running to Accumulo.
 However, Fluo does not care what if anything, Accumulo does with that information.
 This allows administrators to configure Accumulo in many different ways to handle notification scans, without